khalequzzamanlikhon/Resume-Categorization/Documentation.md

          - python script.py /path to folder

      - Note: /path to folder : the folder path in your local machine which contains resumes in pdf format.
-Keep all three downloaded files (model.pt, script.py Requirements.txt, and the folder of resumes) in the same folder folder for convenience.
+Keep all three downloaded files (model.pt, script.py Requirements.txt, and the folder of resumes) in the same folder for convenience.